Want the inside scoop of which products and books I love and recommend to my clients (and use in my own home!)?

 So for my own sanity and my clients’, I went in search for true blackout shades that would provide a pitch black sleeping environment, even at 5:15am in the summertime.

 I found a great blackout shade that provides window coverings for any size window and it will completely block out the light.
 (Psst…if you’re on my newsletter list, you’ll see there’s a 10% off code – to get on the list, just look for the sign up box on the sidebar for the Free Guide.)
+It is a custom order to fit each window in your child’s room.

 Not long after becoming a sleep consultant, I realized that not all nightlights are created equally.
 Many are just too bright that it’s necessary to diffuse the light somehow.
 But more importantly, very few nightlights are beneficial for natural melatonin production, which is what helps us fall asleep at night.